nhsx/SynthVAE/README.md

 # Synthetic Data Exploration: Variational Autoencoders

-This repository holds code for the PhD internship project contextualising and investigating the potential use of VAEs for synthetic health data generation.
+This repository holds code for the PhD internship project (previously known as Synthetic Data Generation - VAE) contextualising and investigating the potential use of VAEs for synthetic health data generation.

 To create a suitable environment:
 - `python -m venv synth_env`